Code-Institute-Submissions/Lions/README.md

 To deploy __lions__ to Heroku take the following steps

-1. Create a requirements.txt file using the terminal command pip3 freeze > requirements.txt .
+1. Create a requirements.txt file using the terminal command pip3 freeze > requirements.txt.
-2. Create a Procfile using the terminal command echo web: python3 app.py > Procfile .
+2. Create a Procfile using the terminal command echo web: python3 app.py > Procfile.
 3. git add , git commit , and git push using the terminal commands to push to Github.
 4. Sign into or register to [Heroku](https://dashboard.heroku.com/apps).
 5. Create a new app on Heroku by clicking the "New" button in the dashboard.
-Give it a bespoke name and set the region to Europe
+Give it a bespoke name and set the region to the closest to you.
 6. From the Heroku dashboard of the newly created application, click on "Deployment method" and select Github.
 7. Confirm the linking of Heroku and the GitHub repository.
 8. Within the Heroku dashboard for the application, click on "Settings" then "Reveal Config Vars".